Russ Adams

 Russ Moore Adams (born August 30, 1980) is an American former professional baseball infielder.
 He played in Major League Baseball (MLB) for the Toronto Blue Jays.

 Collegiate career and draft

 Adams attended Scotland High School in Laurinburg, North Carolina.
 At Scotland High, Adams was named All-Conference and All-State as a senior in 1999, while also being named conference player of the year.
 He signed to play college baseball at the University of North Carolina at Chapel Hill.
 In 2001, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League and was named a league All-Star.
-His strong season in 2002, when he batted .370 with 45 steals, led to the Toronto Blue Jays drafting him in the 1st round (14th overall) in the 2002 Major League Baseball Draft, ahead of Scott Kazmir, Nick Swisher, Cole Hamels, Jeff Francoeur, Matt Cain, and Canadian Joey Votto.
+His strong season in 2002, when he batted .370 with 45 steals, led to the Toronto Blue Jays drafting him in the first round (14th overall) in the 2002 Major League Baseball draft.